 Beat the cream to incorporate it.
 At this point it should start firming up, but if not add a couple Tbsp of tapioca flour and it should thicken right up!
 Then add in desired amount of powdered sugar 1 Tbsp at a time, as well as the vanilla extract.
 Cover and refrigerate until serving the pie.

 Once the crust and filling are both ready, pour the pudding over the crust and spread to smooth.
 Let it chill for several more hours or ideally, overnight.
 Top with coconut cream when serving.
 Will keep for several days covered in the fridge.

 *Prep time includes chilling time as well.
 Actual hands-on prep is less than 30 minutes.

 *Pudding recipe loosely adapted from vegetarianabout.com

-*Nutrition information includes generous toppings of coconut whipped cream.
+*Nutrition information is a rough estimate calculated with coconut whipped cream.